bjpeixoto/fantasypunk/README.md

 # fantasypunk
-A fantasy RPG Powered by the Apocalypse
+A fantasy RPG Powered by the Apocalypse about exploring the world, meeting people, delving into dungeons and watching for each other.

 # Attribution

-**fantasypunk**, by Gabriel Caetano, started as a hack of [dungeonpunk](https://acegiak.itch.io/dungeonpunk), [Ash McAllan](https://twitter.com/acegiak), one of the coolest approaches to fantasy games Powered by the Apocalypse I've seen.
+**fantasypunk** started as a hack of [**dungeonpunk**](https://acegiak.itch.io/dungeonpunk), by [Ash McAllan](https://twitter.com/acegiak), one of the coolest approaches to fantasy games Powered by the Apocalypse I've seen.

+It's now become something else as it's grown in  avery different direction from Ash's **dungeonpunk**, focusing on what being an adventurer means.

 By playing **fantasypunk** you agree to punch fascists and stomp on bigotry.
 You will respect your fellow players and their needs, concerns, and traumas.
 At any point for any reason, a player can veto elements of the narrative that are being brought in.
 You will not use my words in this game to justify harming others.